cockroachlabs/cockroachdb-runbook-template/diagnostic-support/troubleshooting-sql-contention.md

 ## 1. Locking Conflicts Explained

-All locking in CockroachDB is implemented in the KV layer.
-The locking granularity is a key.
-At the SQL layer, a logical row of a relational table can be represented by one or more KV pairs, according to the number of column families defined by a table DDL.
-Therefore at the SQL layer, the locking in CockroachDB is more granular than row-level.
-However, in this section, unless specifically noted, we assume the *row-level locking*, which corresponds to the default single column family per table.
+All locking in CockroachDB is implemented in the KV layer and the *locking granularity is a key*.

+At the SQL layer, a logical row of a relation can be represented by one or more KV pairs, according to the number of column families  and secondary indexes defined by a table DDL.
+Therefore at the SQL layer, the locking in CockroachDB is more granular than row-level - column families and secondary indexes can have separate locking scopes from the primary keys.

+To provide concise actionable guidance, in this section we imply *row-level locking* unless specifically noted otherwise.

 CockroachDB implements only one kind of lock - an *exclusive write lock* to manage concurrent access by a key.
 Since there is only one kind of lock, we will be referring to it as just "lock".